aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/documentation-website/_index.md

 You can also create the site under our [New Media GitHub](https://github.com/aaltonewmedia) team.

 [Here is a simple example site that we created](https://github.com/aaltonewmedia/physcomp-example-site-html).
 You can use it as a templete if you want.
 It includes an installation guide.
+[Click here to see how the site looks like.](https://aaltonewmedia.github.io/physcomp-example-site-html/)

 ### Github Pages + Static website with Hugo